Skip to main content

 • Graduate GPA 3.35-3.65

-Syllabus Templates
+Syllabus Template

 In the interest of meeting accreditation expectations of clarity and consistency, please use the sequences listed in the templates (unless there is an overwhelming reason to do otherwise).
-The templates are a minimum so feel free to add sections as appropriate to your course.
+The templates are a minimum, so feel free to add sections as appropriate to your course.

-Template Key:
+Template Key

 1. Guidance to the instructor about potential considerations and links to resources, and